ess-dmsc/daquiri/README.md

 ## Running

-The binary you want to run will be found in `./build/bin/daquiri`.
+The binary you want to run is `./bin/daquiri` relative to your build directory.
 Every time you run it, you need to activate the `conan`-generated virtual environment by sourcing `activate_run.sh`.
 Thus, if you are inside your build directory, do the following:

 ```